FTA Show: Fort Hood and San Antonio

-On September 18 and 19 the FTA performed in Killeen, Texas just outside Fort Hood Army base and then in San Antonio on the 20th.
+On September 18 and 19 the FTA performed in Killeen, Texas just outside Fort Hood Army base (nowadays Fort Cavazos) and then in San Antonio on the 20th.
 Again the organizers had applied for permission to perform on base and had been denied.
 They then applied to rent the local high school auditorium and, when that was turned down, took the issue to court.
 The day before the first scheduled show the court denied their petition forcing the performances into the relatively small local GI Coffeehouse, the Oleo Strut, whose maximum legal capacity was 250.
 With people "sitting on the floor as tightly as possible", they played five shows over two days "to packed houses and enthusiastic crowds", with others standing "outside to listen or catch a glimpse of the show."

-The local GI underground newspaper, Fatigue Press reported that Fonda spoke to the audience at the last show on Sunday the 19th.
+The local GI underground newspaper, Fatigue Press, reported that Fonda spoke to the audience at the last show on Sunday the 19th.
 She "explained that the purpose of the FTA Show was to entertain and show support for the GI movement."
 She said they were "not alone in our struggle as places and groups such as these exist at almost every military installation in the U.S." She expressed her solidarity with the GIs and their families and said that by "uniting we can resist, we can end the war, we can attain our denied rights, we can end racism and sexism in the military and we can FREE THE ARMY."
 Also on Sunday, the cast went to a picnic at the a local park with many of the GIs who weren't able to get into the shows.
 In another indication of the sentiments of local government officials, when cast members began to put on some of their skits from the show, the town's police forced them to stop.
 In San Antonio, "the show filled a downtown club with over 2,300 spectators, 'military, front to back […] Less than 50 tickets were sold to civilians,' according to the San Antonio Light.